DigitalVilla/Amazone/README.md

 * ES6
 * SASS

-And a good eye to clone the UI design.
+And a good eye to clone the UI design from scratch!

 ![](screenshot.png)